 Family History is not only about dead people.
 Your story matters as well.
 Are you recording it?

 Far too often personal history takes a back seat or is left on the side of the road when people engage in genealogical research.
 It seems we forget that today we’re alive and tomorrow we’ll be someone’s dead ancestor.
-Let me give you three principles of how why you should be working to record your story:
+Let me give you three principles of how why you should be working to record your story: Keeping these three points in mind, you are ready to start writing a memoir, life story, or autobiography.
+But I bet you can’t start because you can’t locate the starting line.
+Let’s tackle that right now!

-I. IGNORE THE OBSTACLES
+1. IGNORE THE OBSTACLES

 It’s often a good idea to begin with the end in mind so you know where you’re headed.
 However, when writing about yourself, that end is not the details and mechanics of finalizing a manuscript or formatting for printing.
 The end is that you’ve written about yourself.